 However, bleaching is still only recommended in special cases.

-The updated GDC guidance states that products containing hydrogen peroxide in concentration ranging between 0.1% and 6% cannot be applied to patients under the age 18, except for cases when such use “is intended wholly for the purpose of treating or preventing disease.”
+The updated GDC guidance states that products containing hydrogen peroxide in a concentration ranging between 0.1% and 6% cannot be applied to patients under the age 18, except for cases when such use “is intended wholly for the purpose of treating or preventing disease.”

 According to Martin Kelleher, consultant in restorative dentistry at King’s College, the decision to allow dental bleaching to young patients was in line with calls for “evidence-based dentistry.”